smart-alek/smart-alek.github.io/_posts/2018-07-02-optimizing-fun.md

 In my experience,
 the most impactful games are between 8-12 hours, or about the length of a season of _Game of Thrones_.

-Long games are more prone to bloating or padding -- you'll likely have to grind or farm at some point.
-These are design smells and wastes of time.
+Long games are more prone to padding -- you'll likely have to grind or farm at some point, both of which are design smells and wastes of my time.

-This doesn't mean that long games are **off** the table;
+This doesn't mean long games are **off** the table;
-they should just be **further down** the table.
+they're just **further down** the table.
 This is apparently a [very French way](https://spoonuniversity.com/lifestyle/10-ways-the-french-view-food-differently-than-americans) of consuming things.

 So!
 This metric really boils down to two rules: